 Motherhood is hard.
 Wait, LIFE is hard.
 But the best part is we’re all in it together.
 Join me as we find our zen in the middle of parenthood, marriage, extended family, volunteering, and just generally enjoying our time here in Lake County.

 Note all opinions belong to me and only me and are not a reflection of those of our advertisers, partners or other writers

-As 2014 arrives, I’m making a resolution to take better care of my health.
-I know, very original right?
+As the new year arrives, I’m making a resolution to take better care of my health.
+I know, very original, right?
 Are you making the same resolution?

 Running is an inexpensive and easy sport to try if you haven’t done it before.
 Don’t let the snow and cold weather stop you from enjoying one of the forest preserves or trails that is right around the corner from your house.
 We live in one of the most beautiful counties and get to experience all four seasons to their fullest.

 To me, running is therapy.
 Each mile has a life of its own.
 What do you get out of your run?

 - To be alone.

 - Time with your child in the jogging stroller.

 - Experiencing the beauty of nature.
 A tree.
 A bunny.
 A lake.